This article was updated in June 2024 with contributions from Jaymes Dempsey.

 9. Enjoy some silhouette photography

 What’s the first thing that pops into your mind when you think of summer?
-For me, it’s the mesmerizing beauty of a silhouette.
+For me, it’s the beauty of a clear blue sky – but an orange-hued silhouette is probably second.
 So why not take advantage of the gorgeous weather and have a silhouette photoshoot or two?

 You can start by capturing stunning silhouette portraits, but don’t limit yourself.
 Let your creativity run wild!
 Try creating enchanting silhouettes of buildings, wildlife, people strolling down the streets, and more.